plioi/plioi.github.io/_posts/2013-09-14-shufflin-aint-sortin.md

 I'm sure I've followed this advice on past projects, and never ran into any trouble.
 It might actually work, but if so it works only due to a convenient accident of implementation details.

 Sorting algorithms operate with a very specific contract in mind.
 They frequently need to compare two items, and you are expected to provide a consistent answer to the question, "Which comes first, a or b?".
-(In the case of OrderBy, the lambda provides a "key selector" for shorthand: a comes before b if a's &#8216;key' comes before b's &#8216;key'.
+(In the case of OrderBy, the lambda provides a "key selector" for shorthand: a comes before b if a's 'key' comes before b's 'key'.
 The overall contract of consistent ordering is still present.)

 Consider a humble [Bubble Sort](http://stackoverflow.com/a/1595310):